maxlerebourg/crowdsec-bouncer-traefik-plugin/README.md

 3. Using Trusted IP (ex: LAN OR VPN) that won't get filtered by crowdsec

-You need to configure your Traefik to trust Forwarded headers by your front proxy In the exemple we use a whoami container protected by crowdsec, and we ban or IP before allowing using TrustedIPs
+You need to configure your Traefik to trust Forwarded headers by your front proxy In the example we use a whoami container protected by crowdsec, and we ban our IP before allowing using TrustedIPs

-If you are using another proxy in front, you need to add it's IP in the trusted IP for the forwarded headers.
+If you are using another proxy in front, you need to add its IP in the trusted IP for the forwarded headers.
 This helps Traefik choose the right IP of the client: see https://doc.traefik.io/traefik/routing/entrypoints/#forwarded-headers
 The "internal" Traefik instance is configured to trust the forward headers
 ```yaml
   - "--entrypoints.web.forwardedheaders.trustedips=172.21.0.5"
 ```

-We configure the middleware to trust as well the IP of the intermediate proxy if needed:
+We configure the middleware to trust as well as the IP of the intermediate proxy if needed:
 ```yaml
     - "traefik.http.middlewares.crowdsec.plugin.bouncer.forwardedheaderstrustedips=172.21.0.5"
 ```